Grunet/cfn-trace/README.md

 This will open a workspace in your browser that should have all of the necessary tools ready to go (you can do the same from a fork if you're working on a PR, just use your fork's repository in the URL instead of this one's.)

+FYI there are no commit hooks or CI commands currently that will save and re-commit any changes made by the code auto-formatter, so you may have to run `make format` before you finish a PR to make up for this.